whoamipodcast/whoamipodcast.github.io/_posts/2020-12-06-Ep14-Alter-your-mind-change-your-perspective.md

 ---
 layout: post
 type: episode
-title: Alter Your Mind - Change Your Perspective
+title: Alter Your Mind, Change Your Perspective
 epnumber: 14
 section: 0
 description: Mr. INTP and I discuss biological and philosophical views of epistemology and personal identity: What can I truly know for certain?
 How do my beliefs and my biology confine my sense of identity?
 How can they be changed to expand my view of the world and myself?